-Tim: (Clearing throat) Well, I would be happy to sit and I have with uh, people from other religions and say, with the greatest respect to you personally, here’s why I think Christianity gives an answer to suffering that no other religion can give.
-The one is, the trouble with the reincarnation view is, that there’s no unjust suffering.
+Tim: Well, I would be happy to - to sit and I have with uh, people from other religions and say, “With the greatest respect to you personally, here’s why I think Christianity gives a - an answer to suffering that no other religion can give.
+The one is, the trouble with the reincarnation view is that there’s no unjust suffering.
 There’s no such thing as unjust suffering.
 And I’m sorry.
 I think there is.
 I think most of us sense that there is.
-And the Bible admits that even though the human race deserves the role that we have, there are plenty of good people and bad people who are not getting what their moral virtue, what their moral status deserves.
-There’s plenty of good people--
+And the Bible admits that there - that even though the human race deserves the role that we have, there are plenty of good people and bad people who are not getting what their moral uh, status deserves.
+There’s plenty of good people...

 Jim: In both directions.